alexmolas/alexmolas.github.io/_posts/2025-10-30-bayesian-ab-test-peeking.md

 ---

 ## Introduction
 Over the last few months at RevenueCat I've been building a statistical framework to flag when an A/B test has reached statistical significance.
 I went through the usual literature, including Evan Miller's posts.
 In his well known "How Not to Run an A/B Test" there's a claim that with Bayesian experiment design you can stop at any time and still make valid inferences, and that you don't need a fixed sample size to get a valid result.
-I've read this claim in other posts The impression is that you can peek as often as you want, stop the moment the posterior clears a threshold (eg $P(A>B) > 0.95$), and you won't inflate false positives.

-That's not what I'm seeing.
+I've read this claim in other posts.
+The impression I got is that you can peek as often as you want, stop the moment the posterior clears a threshold (eg $P(A>B) > 0.95$), and you won't inflate false positives.
+And this is not correct.
+If you're an expert in Bayesian statistics this is probably obvious, but it wasn't for me.
+So I decided to run some simulations to see what really happens, and I'm sharing the results here in case it can be useful for others.

 ## Simulation and results
 Picture the following scenario